Krishagrawal-046/Customer-Churn-Analysis-Dashboard-/README.md

 	    Service details (internet type, contract, payment method) Usage metrics (tenure, monthly charges, total revenue) Churn status and reasons
         The raw data sheet contains over 6,000 customer records.
 		Summary tables and pivots are derived from this data for the dashboard.
-	**Note:** This project was inspired by online resources for learning Excel dashboard creation.
-The data is sample-based and not from a real company.

 **How to Use:**